ionous/tell/README.md

   - simplify the attribution of comments in the space between a key (or dash) and its value.
   - change the decoder api to support custom sequences, mirroring custom maps; package 'maps' is now more generically package 'collect'.
   - encoding/decoding heredocs for multiline strings
-  - encoding/decoding of simple sequences as arrays
+  - encoding/decoding of arrays; ( encoding will write empty collections as arrays; future: a heuristic to determine what should be encoded as an array, vs. sequence. )